labgem/PPanGGOLiN/docs/user/Modules/moduleOutputs.md

 #### 3. modules summary

-The `modules_summary.tsv` file lists a few characteristics for each detected module.
-There is one line for each module.
+The `modules_summary.tsv` file lists  characteristics for each detected module, with one line for each module.

-And it follows the following format:
+The format is as follows:

 |column|description|
 |------|------------|